algofanatics/algofanatics-website/src/content/blog/blockchain-concepts.md

 Both types of transactions are integral to the functioning of the Ethereum network and enable a wide range of applications, including decentralized finance (DeFi), non-fungible tokens (NFTs), decentralized applications (DApps), and more.
 Regular transactions handle the transfer of value, while smart contract transactions enable the decentralized execution of business logic and automation of processes on the Ethereum platform.

-## 27. 💡 What do you understand by the term NODE and CLIENTS?
+## 22. 💡 What do you understand by the term NODE and CLIENTS?

 In the context of blockchain, a **NODE** refers to a computer or device that participates in the network, maintaining a copy of the blockchain, validating transactions, and relaying information to other nodes.
 Nodes play a crucial role in the decentralized nature of the blockchain, as they collectively contribute to achieving consensus and ensuring the integrity of the network.

 On the other hand, **CLIENTS** refer to software applications that interact with the blockchain network.

-Clients can be categorized into different types based on their functionality and level of interaction with the blockchain:
+Nodes can be categorized into different types based on their functionality and level of interaction with the blockchain:

 1. **Full Nodes**: Full nodes are clients that download and store the entire blockchain.
 They validate all transactions and blocks, ensuring the accuracy and security of the blockchain.
 Full nodes actively participate in the consensus process and are essential for the decentralization and trustworthiness of the network.